Effects of inner electrons on atomic strong-field ionization dynamics: Results

 In the case of the spin-selective laser, the single spin-down inner electron oscillates with the laser frequency $\omega$ although it is not directly interacting with the laser.
 It only couples indirectly to the laser field via the electron-electron interaction $W^{(ij)}$.
 Both spin-up electrons are directly coupled to the laser field and repel the spin-down electron.
 The latter is therefore slightly displaced in the direction of the electric field by the other inner electron and in the opposite direction by the outer electron.
 The net result for the quantum mechanical expectation value is an excursion in the opposite direction (thin dashed red), but less so as if it were ``seeing'' the laser as well (thin solid black).

 As proven by the significantly differing single-photon ionization rates in the {\em gedankenexperiment}, the coupling between inner and outer electrons strongly affects the ionization process despite a seemingly harmless approximation: only the laser interaction of one of the inner electrons is neglected.
 One can think of the decrease in the ionization rate in the full simulation as \emph{dynamical anti-screening} of the nuclear charge.
+This is a particular form of dynamical core polarization, which could be modeled by adding a polarization potential to the SAE Hamiltonian (see, e.g., \cite{ZhaoYuan2013a,PhysRevLett.111.163001}).

-One might wonder why the ionization rate is so different for the two laser types in Fig.~\ref{fig-rates-coupling} while the position expectation values for the inner/outer spin-alike electrons in Fig.~\ref{fig-dipoles} are virtually equal.
+One might wonder why the ionization rate is so different for the two laser types in Fig.~\ref{fig-rates-coupling} while the position expectation values for the inner-outer spin-alike electrons in Fig.~\ref{fig-dipoles} are virtually equal.
 The explanation is that the position expectation values are dominated by the bound part of the wavefunction while the ionization rate is determined by the (small) escaping (and numerically absorbed) part.